Adventures with The Little Nell - Snowcat Academy

 Try the Aspen Mule at 'Chair 9' the newest Apre Bar in town.
 Served in a Copper Miners Mug to keep it chilled.Kate Newman

-To start planning your vacation to The Little Nell
+Call us on 858 523 9000 to start planning your vacation to The Little Nell

 Unassuming from the outside, The Little Nell hides a contemporary and extremely stylish interior, along the lines of 'Aspen modern', just steps away from the gondola at Aspen mountain.
 It successfully manages to combine a refined but relaxed feel with the indulgences of a luxury 5* hotel which results in an extremely high guest return rate.
 Rooms are designed for luxurious relaxation, and have huge beds, soft linens, great views over Aspen or the surrounding mountains and a gas burning fireplace, great to thaw out after a long day's skiing!

 After warming up, head for the lounge and settle into a leather sofa in front of the roaring fireplace - it's a great spot for people-watching.
 Or head for the Tavern instead, a well-known haunt for après-ski.
 Whilst Element 47 combines American Alpine cuisine with seasonally-inspired dishes and an internationally celebrated wine list.